simplicitesoftware/documentation/docs/documentation/security.md

 ### Introduction

-The Simplicit&eacute;&reg; platform is designed to be secure, nothing is available without being explicitly granted.
+The Simplicité platform is designed to be secure, nothing is available without being explicitly granted.
 However a particular attention must be put on the following aspects.

-There are 4 endpoints available on Simplicit&eacute;&reg; platform:
+There are 4 endpoints available on Simplicité platform:

 - the UI endpoint
 - the API endpoint